 Taking the pill can also lead to changes in the skin, as discussed in this article.

-It would be very unusual for your doctor to prescribe both a hormonal IUD (intrauterine device) and the contraceptive pill, as both are designed to do the same job.
+It would be very unusual for your doctor to prescribe both a hormonal IUD (intrauterine device) and the combined contraceptive pill, as both are designed to do the same job.

 However, you may be able to use a non-hormonal IUD for birth control and still be prescribed the oral contraceptive pill to help manage your acne prone skin.
 Speak to your doctor for more advice.